ErikBrorsson/MVDet/eriks_readme.md

 | multiviewx->wildtrack   | 72.8 2826072_324           | 69.2  2813641_290        | 77.5  2826869_334 | 87     |
 | wildtrack -> multiviewx | 40.2 2826072_325           | 31.0 2813641_295         | 78.8  2826869_335 | 88     |

+In the above baseline exps, mvaug provides significant boost in 2 exps, and significant decrease in 3 exps.
+I would not recommend using it.

 ### 24/9